-When to add your significant other, husband or wife onto your Minnesota Home Loan application
+When should You add my significant other, husband or wife onto my Minnesota Home Loan buying application

-I have seen when a Minnesota loan expert talks to someone about applying for a loan one thing that can come up is that the buyer has great credit and they want to add their spouse onto the loan, but then you find out their spouse has bad credit and that doesn’t look good in front of the underwriter.
+I have seen when a Minnesota loan expert talks to someone about applying for a loan one thing that can come up is that the buyer has great credit and they want to add their spouse onto the loan, but then you find out that their spouse has bad credit and that doesn’t look good for qualifying with the underwriter.

-Then you have a common scenario where someone is looking to qualify for a loan, but they don’t make enough to qualify for a starter home, so a spouse, boyfriend or girlfriend, husband, wife, or significant other is added onto the loan application.
+A common scenario is where someone is looking to qualify for a Minnesota home loan, but they don’t make enough Income from their job to qualify for a starter home, so a spouse, boyfriend or girlfriend, husband, wife, or significant other is added onto the loan application.

-The lender then sees both guaranteeing the loan and would look at both debt-to-income ratios of income and debt liabilities, bills, etc.
+The lender then sees both guaranteeing the loan, which is less risk to the home lenders and would look at both debt-to-income ratios for both income and debt liabilities, bills, etc.

-Many of today’s starter homes of $300,000 are because of two solid incomes so many need that just to compete with the other offers out there.
+Many of today’s Minnesota starter homes starting at only $300,000 can find a household of two solid incomes that could qualify, but rarely with one.
+You don’t want to compete with the other offers out there.
 The better person score is going to help with the best programs and interest rates.

 Sometimes the Spouse is the one that can apply for the VA loan for easier qualifying.
 You’ll need the award letter and some other specific info for VA.

 For those concerned about the ownership you’ll want to check with your local Minnesota title company as they can explain how marriage ownership quit claiming someone off a deed etc works.